-A prosecutor must prove the following “elements of the crime” in order to successfully convict a defendant under California Penal Code 496d:
+A prosecutor must prove the following “elements of the crime” to convict you under California Penal Code 496d successfully:

-- the defendant bought or received a motor vehicle, trailer, special construction equipment, or vessel, or
+- you bought or received a motor vehicle, trailer, special construction equipment, or vessel, or

-- concealed, sold, or withheld a motor vehicle, trailer, special construction equipment, or vessel, and
+- you concealed, sold, or withheld a motor vehicle, trailer, special construction equipment, or vessel, and

-- when the defendant acted, he/she knew that the motor vehicle, trailer, special construction equipment, or vessel was stolen.1
+- when you acted, you knew that the motor vehicle, trailer, special construction equipment, or vessel was stolen.1